TownyAdvanced/TownyResources/README.md

   > Resources:
   <br> > Daily Production: 64 Oak Log, 32 Emerald
   <br> > Available For Collection: 64 Oak Log, 32 Emerald
-###### Resource Collection
+###### Collecting Town Resources
-- To collect town resources, as a mayor / assistant / treasurer, enter your town and run `/tr towncollect`
+- To collect town resources, as a mayor/assistant/treasurer, enter your town and run `/tr towncollect`
 - The available resources will then be dropped at your position.
-###### Nation Production
+### Nation Production
-- If a town belongs to, or is occupied by, a nation, then 50% of the town production is diverted to the nation.
+###### Information
-- Nation production is displayed on the nation screen:
+- Nation production & collection information is shown on the nation screen.
+Example:
   > Resources:
   <br> > Daily Production: 64 Oak Log 32 Coal, 32 Emerald
   <br> > Available For Collection: 128 Oak Log 64 Coal, 64 Emerald
+###### Daily Production                                                                      >
+- If a town belongs to, or is occupied by, a nation, then 50% of the town production is diverted to the nation.
+###### Collecting Nation Resources
-- To collect nation  resources, as a king / assistant / treasurer, enter your capital and run `/tr nationcollect`
+- To collect nation resources, as a king/assistant/treasurer, enter your capital and run `/tr nationcollect`
 - The available resources will then be dropped at your position.
-#### Daily Block-Breaking Limits for Players
+### Player Block-Breaking Limits
 ###### Limits per Material
-- Block breaking is limited per material.
+- Block-breaking is limited per material.
 - Example: If a player hits their daily limit for Wheat, they can still continue to extract other crops such as Potatoes, Carrots, Melons etc. (*historical note: in medieval times, farmers had to plant different crops just to survive*).
 ###### Limits per Day
-- Block breaking is limited per day.
+- Block-breaking is limited per day.
-- The block breaking records of all players are reset at Towny New Day.
+- The block-breaking records of all players are reset at Towny New Day.
 ###### Information
-- When a player hits their daily block breaking limit for a particular material, they will see an information bar message.
+- When a player hits their daily block-breaking limit for a particular material, they will see an information bar message.
 Example:
   > Blah
                                                                                                                                       >
 ## F.A.Q: